peacockcarter/magento-filter-payment-methods-by-product/README.md

 * Multi-select which active payment methods to restrict for that product.

 Observer on "payment_method_is_active" event.

-Checks if products in cart are restricted for each payment method and removes that payment method if restriction is in place.
+Checks if products in cart are restricted for each payment method.

+Removes that payment method if restriction is in place.